RohanNero/Stakemate/QUICKSTART.md

 and install some additional dependencies

 7. `pip install -r requirements.txt`

-To see what command line options are supported you can run

-`python3 main.py -h` / `--help`

 **🍄 But before we can call any functions**, we first have to set our `keys/config` file variables to our desired values